Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 * Confidence for Breakfast artwork was created by the developer, Robert Clark, with permission from [Melanie Judson](https://www.instagram.com/confidenceforbreakfast/).

+### Code

+* Hover Code for images on the Homepage was from [Creative Programmer](https://codepen.io/creativeprogrammer/pen/RpBpgm) on Codepen.

+* Responsive Navbar was used as a guideline and heavily adapted from [Andor Nagy](https://codepen.io/andornagy/pen/RNeydj?editors=1100) on Codepen.

+* Button that acts as an external link from [w3docs](https://www.w3docs.com/snippets/html/how-to-create-an-html-button-that-acts-like-a-link.html).

 ### Acknowledgements

 * Thanks to [Milly Armstrong Clark](https://www.instagram.com/millcomedy/) for allowing this project to be based on her incredible work.